al1sant0s/Hypothesis-Tests/README.md

       * sig: the significance level used for this test.
       * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".

-An object of `Hypotest` class will be returned.
+For any of these, an object of `Hypotest` class will be returned.
 This object will have many attributes and methods.
 Bellow are listed **only** the most important attributes and methods that might be useful:

 * Attributes available for all test objects: